encode42/MatrixChecks/README.md

 <!--
 EncodedREADME - My personal README style.
-Yes, there is HTML in Markdown, you don't have to tell me.
+Yes, there is HTML in Markdown; you don't have to tell me.
 This README style is loosely inspired by Akarin's README!
 -->